-The PC’scomputing hardware is fairly moderate and represents a balance between cost and computing power.
-The processor is an Intel i5 2500k, a four-core processor utilizing Intel’s Sandy Bridge architecture clocked at 3.2 GHz.
-The PC also has 8 gigabytes of DDR3 RAM and a solid state hard drive.
-The motherboard, processor, and RAM were purchased specifically for this robot at a cost of $342.The solid state drive was recycled from a previous robot computer, but would have cost on the order of $50..
-Combined, the total cost of the PC for the robot was $550.497 plus the cost of the hard drive This cost is consistent with the goal of producing a low-cost mobile manipulation platform, and would continue to drop as computer processers become cheaper and more powerful.
+The PC’s processor is an Intel i5 2500k, a four-core processor utilizing Intel’s Sandy Bridge architecture clocked at 3.2 GHz.
+The PC also has 8 gigabytes of DDR3 RAM and a solid state hard drive, which would have cost about $50.
+The motherboard, processor, and RAM were purchased specifically for this robot at a cost of $342.
+Combined, the total cost of the PC for the robot was about $550.
+This cost is consistent with the goal of producing a low-cost mobile manipulation platform, andwill continue to drop as computer processers become cheaper and more powerful.